chbrown/birdie/README.md

 Birdy is a fast, fine-grained static asset management tool.
-It intends to replace [bower](https://github.com/bower/bower) for common uses, although it is not as flexible (but does have a certain flexibility that bower does not).
+It intends to replace [bower](https://github.com/bower/bower) for common uses, although it is not as flexible (it does not include the kitchen sink).

 Goals: